wordofwarning/wordofwarning.org/current/2017-worksahead/artist/index.md

 #### Venues + Booking Details
 Dates: Thursday 11 + Friday 12 May 2017, 7.30pm
 <a href="" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-<a href="http://contactmcr.com/whats-on/72292-works-ahead-at-stun-studio/booking" target="_blank">Tickets: £7/4 each night</a> | *Over both nights, in two venues, see all three Works Ahead for £13/7: book a ticket for <a href="http://contactmcr.com/whats-on/72092-works-ahead-at-contact/booking" target="_blank">Toni-Dee Paul + Tom Cassani at Contact</a> on the other night.*
+<a href="http://contactmcr.com/whats-on/72292-works-ahead-at-stun-studio/booking" target="_blank">Tickets: £7/4</a> | *For £13/7 see all three Works Ahead over two nights in two venues: book a ticket for <a href="http://contactmcr.com/whats-on/72092-works-ahead-at-contact/booking" target="_blank">Toni-Dee Paul + Tom Cassani at Contact</a>.*
 Box Office Tel: 0161 274 0600 (all tickets booked via Contact only)

 #### Access Information
 Age advisory: 16+ (parental/guardian discretion).
-Duration: up to 1 hour.
-For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.
+Duration: up to 1 hour.<br>For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More